 In 2011, leading actors in the Turkish Cotton Sector approached BCI with the aim of starting production of Better Cotton in Turkey.

-After a period of substantial research, preparation of reports, meetings and workshops, it was agreed that the most effective way to start producing Better Cotton in Turkey was to establish a Non-Governmental Organisation to represent multiple stakeholders.
+After a period of substantial research, preparation of reports, meetings and workshops, it was agreed that the most effective way to start producing Better Cotton in Turkey was to establish an NGO to represent multiple stakeholders.
 As a result, İyi Pamuk Uygulamaları Derneği – IPUD (the Good Cotton Practices Association) was founded in September 2013.
-IPUD’s mission is: “to Improve cotton production in Turkey for the benefit of cotton producers and the regions where cotton is grown and for the future of the sector.”
+IPUD’s mission is: “to improve cotton production in Turkey for the benefit of cotton producers and the regions where cotton is grown and for the future of the sector.”

 Who grows Better Cotton?

 In the 2018-19 cotton season, 962 licensed BCI Farmers produced 53,000 tonnes of Better Cotton lint on 26,000 hectares.

 Find out more about the success, challenges and key changes that happened in the 2018-19 cotton season in the Better Cotton Country Snapshots.

 As BCI’s Strategic Partner, IPUD is responsible for the implementation of Better Cotton Standard System and the production of Better Cotton in Turkey.
 IPUD is also focused on creating Better Cotton supply and demand in Turkey and along with its diverse membership base – which includes farmers, ginners, agricultural sales unions, manufacturers, civil society organisations and other industry actors – communicates across the sector in order to ensure the transformation of Turkish cotton into a sustainable mainstream commodity.

 Cotton is sown from April to June, and harvested from September to November.